Toc H Queensland Programs ANZAC Midnight Service

 Toc H was founded in the First World War — among men who knew the cost of service firsthand.
 This service is our most direct act of fidelity to that origin.

-We have been there every year since 1947.
-We will be there again.
+We have been there since 1947.
+We will continue to be there.

 From Poperinghe to ANZAC Square — a thread unbroken since 1915